MetPX/sarracenia/doc/sarra-e.rst

 meaning it does not support the &quot;transitivity&quot; of transfers across multiple data pumps that is desired.
 On the other hand, the first use case for Sarracenia is the distribution of new files.
 Updates to files are not common, and so file deltas are not yet dealt with efficiently.
-ZSync is much closer in spirit to this use case, and Sarracenia may adopt zsync as a means of handling deltas, but it would likely place the signatures in the announcements.
+ZSync is much closer in spirit to this use case.
+Sarracenia has a similar approach based on file partitions, but user settable to much larger than Zsync blocks, more amenable to accelleration.
 Using an announcement per checksummed block allows transfers to be parallelized easily.
 The use of the AMQP message bus also allows for system-wide monitoring to be straight-forward, and to integrate other features such as security scanning within the flow transparently.

+Another consideration is that Sarracenia doesn't actually implement any transport.
+It is completely agnostic to the actual protocol used to tranfer data.
+Once can post arbitrary protocol URLs, and add plugins to work with those arbitrary protocols, or substitute accellerated downloaders to deal with certain types of downloads.
+The download_scp plugin, included with the package, shows the use of the built-in python transfer mechanisms, but the simple use of a binary to accellerate downloads when the file exceeds a threshold size, making that method more efficient.
+Use of another compatible binary, such as BBCP, is also straightforward.

 Why No FTP?